Click map to enlarge.

 The restoration of the native habitat types within Rosewood Park will provide a heterogeneous ecosystem that will promote species diversity.
 The project restored lake, ravine, beach & foredune, bluff, and savanna habitats for resident and migratory species of insect, fish, amphibian, reptile, and bird.
 Each habitat type will provide important stop-over, nesting, and foraging opportunities to a unique suite of bird species.
 The lake and ravine habitat will provide critical spawning habitat for many native game and non-game fishes.

-The project partnership agreement was signed in July 2013.
-The construction contract was advertised on Aug.
-9, 2013 with bids due on Sept.
-10, 2013.
-The construction contract was awarded in September 2013.
-The second year of the five-year construction contract was completed at the end of the 2015 construction season.
-This work included building the breakwater system in accordance with permit requirements, daylighting the stream, and installing the porous parking lot was completed in 2015.
+A 5-year construction contract was awarded in September 2013.
+Building the breakwater system in accordance with permit requirements, daylighting the stream, and installing the porous parking lot was completed in 2015.
 In 2016, work included removing invasive species and installing native plants.
 The remaining work to be done includes plant establishment and maintenance activities.
-Construction is anticipated to be complete in fall 2018.
+Construction is anticipated to be complete in spring 2019.